Provar

 Step 7: Click Run once you save this build.xml file containing your email properties.

 The configuration for your SMTP (set in the Email Configuration settings) will be saved to the USER_HOME/Provar/.smtp directory on your machine.
 Copy the .smtp folder to the test project home directory (the folder container for the .testproject file).
-If you are using source control to track your changes for your Provar tests, include the .smtp folder in your tracked changes.
+If you are using source control to track your changes for your Automation tests, include the .smtp folder in your tracked changes.

 Do not rename the configuration file within the .smtp folder.
-Provar will specifically look for a file named smtp1.config.
+Automation will specifically look for a file named smtp1.config.
 If this file is renamed to anything else, the following error will result in your build:

 No proper SMTP properties were found to send an email.